CUBRID/cubrid-manual/en/sql/function/analysis_fn.rst

     :param DISTINCT,DISTINCTROW,UNIQUE: Gets the number of rows without duplicates.
     :rtype: INT

-A column that has collection type and object domain (user-defined class or multimedia class) can also be specified in the *expression*.
+A column that has collection type and object domain (user-defined class) can also be specified in the *expression*.

 The following example shows how to retrieve the number of Olympic Games that have a mascot in the *demodb* database.